hadley/adv-r/Environments.md

 f$a
 ```

-Environments can be to simulate hashmaps common in other packages, because internally name lookup is implemented with a hash, which means that lookup is O(1).
+Environments can also be to simulate hashmaps common in other packages, because name lookup is implemented with a hash, which means that lookup is O(1).
 See the CRAN package hash for an example.
-However, since the addition of [[R5]], you're generally better of using reference classes instead of raw environments.

 There are a few special environments that you can access directly: